prakriti-yan/phonebook-_angular/README.md

 Run `npm install` to install all the needed packages for the project.

-## Development server
+## Development server to run locally

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Firebase hosting

+Command `ng build --prod` was used to create static folder dist/.
-The database is from firebase cloud store and the website is hosted here: https://phone-book-bd825.firebaseapp.com/
+The web is then hosted online by firebase in here: https://phone-book-bd825.firebaseapp.com/